 But dogs serve as more than companions, many earn their keep by working hard.
-Loyalty, unconditional love, selflessness are just a few of their amazing qualities!
+Loyalty, unconditional love and selflessness are just a few of their amazing qualities!

 Dogs come in all shapes and sizes, but have you ever wondered why?
 It didn’t use to be like that, so why not read on to find out how your favourite breed of pooch got its distinctive look with these 22 fun facts about dogs…